TartanLlama/enjamb/README.md

 20. dup: Duplicates the value on the top of the stack.
 21. swap: Swaps the two values on top of the stack.
 22. pop: Pops the top value from the stack, discarding it.

+## "Characters"

+Enjamb source is UTF-8 encoded, and a "character" in Enjamb is a user-perceived character, approximated by Unicode as a [grapheme cluster](http://www.unicode.org/reports/tr29/#Grapheme_Cluster_Boundaries).
+As such, the German 'ß' is counted as a single character, even though it's encoded in two UTF-8 code units. 'g̈' — constucted from the latin 'g' and the combining diaeresis — is also a single character.

+The supplied implementation uses [ICU](http://site.icu-project.org/) for Unicode support, which doesn't seem to implement tailored grapheme clusters.
+For example, if your locale is set to Slovak, 'ch' will still be two characters instead of the one which you might expect.

 ## Implementation